 Bring the maple to a rolling boil and cook for 4-5 minutes, or until the bubbles try to creep up the sides of the pan.
 Add the corn syrup and cook on high for two minutes more.

-Turn off the heat, pour the ice cream base into a metal bowl, whisking to dissolve and lumps and scraping every bit of ice cream base into the bowl with a spatula.
+Pour the ice cream base into a metal bowl, stirring to dissolve any lumps and scraping every bit of ice cream base into the bowl with a spatula.

 Cover with cling film and cool, then chill overnight.